Timeline of reactions to the 2020 Hong Kong national security law (November 2020): LegCo mass resignations

-First anniversary of the CUHK siege exhibition
+First anniversary of the CUHK siege

 The Student Union of the Chinese University of Hong Kong initiated an exhibition on the first anniversary of Chinese University siege at the Cultural Square next to University Mall.
-Due to pressure from the university earlier, in order to make the exhibition proceed as scheduled, the Student Union had no choice but to cover up sensitive words in some of the exhibition panels, such as the slogan Liberate Hong Kong, Revolution of Our Times.
-The university stated that the exhibition gave a biased description of the events of that day and expressed extreme regret.
-At the same time, the university pointed to the responsibility to cooperate with law enforcement officers in entering the campus to investigate and take actions in accordance with the law.
-The exhibition also attracted many Chinese University lecturers, students and the public to visit.
+Due to pressure from the university earlier, in order to make the exhibition proceed as scheduled, the Student Union covered up sensitive words in some of the exhibition panels, such as the slogan Liberate Hong Kong, revolution of our times.
+In a statement issued the same day, the university expressed deep regret about what it called "biased descriptions" of the incident in the exhibition.
+At the same time, the university pointed to its responsibility to cooperate with law enforcement officers in entering the campus to investigate and take actions in accordance with the law.
+A student union member insisted that the exhibition did not violate the law, and asked university management to specify which of the displays was meant with its accusations of bias.

 12 November

-Miles Yu interviewed by Radio Free Asia

-U.S. Secretary of State Pompeo's Chief China Policy Planning Advisor Miles Yu said in an exclusive interview with the Chinese Department of Radio Free Asia that the CCP's implementation of the national security law in Hong Kong has made the United States realize that Hong Kong's one country, two systems are only name.
-The decision to collectively resign is another concrete example of the CCP's stifling of Hong Kong's autonomy.
-The Hong Kong issue reflects the confrontation between China and the whole world.
-It is the CCP's abandonment of its commitment to the world.
-He calls Hong Kong is a victim of Chinese government policies.
-He also stated that no matter who enters the White House or President Trump continues to stay in office, they will not have any substantial changes to the basic points of Hong Kong policy.

-13 November

 Canada relaxes immigration from Hong Kong

 In response to the implementation of the Hong Kong national security law, the Canadian government announced a number of measures to facilitate the immigration of Hong Kong people to Canada, including providing a three-year open work permit for young Hong Kong people who have graduated from a tertiary college in the past five years.
 Those who had at least one year of work experience, met the language and education requirements, or graduated from a Canadian post-secondary education institution could directly apply for permanent residence.
 The relevant measures would be implemented in 2021.